owlbarn/tutorial/book/nlp/README.md

 We cannot directly observe the topic, only documents and words.
 Therefore the topics are latent.
 The word-topic matrix shows that. each word have different weight in the topic and the words in a topic is ranked according to the weight.
 Now that we know what each topic talks about, we can cluster the documents by their most prominent topic, or just discover what topics are covered in a document, with about how much percentage each.

+We have introduced the basic mechanism of LDA.
+There are many work that extend based on it, such as the SparseLDA in  [@yao2009efficient], and LightLDA in [@yuan2015lightlda].
+They may differ in details but share similar basic theory.

 ## Latent Semantic Analysis (LSA)